DegreeCalc

 The Delinquency Crisis: A Warning Sign

-Perhaps the most alarming trend in 2026 student loan data is the delinquency rate.
-When federal loan payment forbearance ended in late 2023, millions of borrowers re-entered repayment after a three-year pause — and millions struggled to resume.
+Perhaps the most important trend in 2026 student loan data is the delinquency rate.
+When federal loan payment forbearance ended in late 2023, millions of borrowers re-entered repayment after a long pause — and many struggled to resume.

 If you are struggling with repayment, review your options for student loan forgiveness and income-driven repayment plans before entering delinquency.